eclipse/epsilon-website/mkdocs/docs/faq.md

 ## How can I contribute to Epsilon?

 There are several ways to contribute to Epsilon.
 In the first phase you can ask questions in the forum and help with maintaining the vibrant community around Epsilon.
 You may also want to let other developers know about Epsilon by sharing your experiences online.
 If you are interested in contributing code to Epsilon, you should start by submitting bug reports, feature requests - and hopefully patches that fix/implement them.
 This will demonstrate your commitment and long-term interest in the project - which is required by the Eclipse Foundation in order to later on be nominated for a committer account.

+## How do I get all children of a model element?

+Epsilon does not provide a built-in method for this but you can use EObject's eContents() method if you're working with EMF.
+To get all descendants of an element, something like the following should do the trick: `o.asSequence().closure(x | x.eContents())`.
+See <https://www.eclipse.org/forums/index.php/t/855628/> for more details.

+## How do I get the container of a model element?

+Epsilon does not provide a built-in method for this but you can use EObject's `eConainer()` method if you're working with EMF.

+## Where is the metamodel of ETL/EVL etc.?

+Epsilon languages do not have Ecore-based metamodels.

+## How do I enable code-completion/assistance in the Epsilon editors?

+Epsilon does not provide support for type-aware code completion as Epsilon languages are dynamically typed.
+However, `ctrl+space` provides a list of previously typed tokens to speed up typing.